On expansions of $(\mathbf{Z},+,0)$: Expansion of by a regular sequence

-Recall that a set $A\subset\IN$ is called \emph{piecewise syndetic} if there exists $d\in\IN$ such that for all $k\in\IN$, there exists $a_{1}<\cdots<a_{k}\in A$ such that $|a_{i+1}-a_{i}|\le d$ for all $i\in[k-1]$.
+Recall that a set $A\subset\IN$ is called \emph{piecewise syndetic} if there exists $d\in\IN^{>0}$ such that for all $k\in\IN$, there exists $a_{1}<\cdots<a_{k}\in A$ such that $a_{i+1}-a_{i}\le d$ for all $i\in[k-1]$.
 A key property of piecewise syndetic sets is the so-called Brown's Lemma. \begin{theorem}[Brown's Lemma {\cite[Theorem 10.37]{ramsey-integers}}] Let $A\subset \IN$ be piecewise syndetic.
-If $A=A_{1}\cup\cdots\cup A_{n}$, then there exists $i\in[n]$ such that $A_{i}$ is piecewise syndetic. \end{theorem} In the next Proposition, we show that the image of arbitrary linear combinations of operators is not piecewise syndetic. \begin{proposition} Let $\bar{\op}$ be a tuple of $k$ operators.
-Then the set $\{\op_{1}(n_{1})+\cdots+\op_{k}(n_{k})|\bar{n}\in\IN\}$ is not piecewise syndetic. \end{proposition} Before giving a proof of Proposition \ref{proposition-image-op}, let us show how it is used to prove Theorem \ref{theorem-cover-z}. \begin{proof}[Proof of Theorem \ref{theorem-cover-z}] Since $a+d\IN$ is piecewise syndetic, if it were covered by sets of the form $\{z+\op_{1}(n_{1})+\cdots+\op_{k}(n_{k})|\bar{n}\in\IN\}$, then one of them would also be piecewise syndetic.
-But this would imply that a set of the form $\{\op_{1}(n_{1})+\cdots+\op_{k}(n_{k})|\bar{n}\in\IN\}$ is piecewise syndetic since any translate of a piecewise syndetic set is again piecewise syndetic.
-This contradicts Proposition \ref{proposition-image-op}. \end{proof} We now prove Proposition \ref{proposition-image-op} by induction. \begin{proof}[Proof of Proposition \ref{proposition-image-op}] Let $\op$ be an operator.
-We may assume that it is non trivial, that is $\op$ has only finitely many roots.
-Let $d\in\IN$ and consider the equation $\op(n_{1})-\op(n_{2})=d$ ($\star$).
-Notice that all but finitely many solutions of this equation is non degenerate since $\op$ is non trivial.
-So, by Proposition \ref{proposition-sol-eq}, there exists only finitely many solutions to ($\star$).
-This proves that $\Im{A}$ is not piecewise syndetic and establishes the Proposition for $k=1$. \\ Let $k>1$ and assume that the Proposition holds for all tuple $\bar{\op}$ of length less than $k$.
-Let $\op_{1},\ldots,\op_{k+1}$ be non trivial operators such that $\Im{\bar{\op}}=\{\op_{1}(n_{1})+\cdots+\op_{k+1}(n_{k+1})|\bar{n}\in\IN\}$ contains infinitely many natural numbers.
-Suppose, towards a contradiction that $\Im{\bar{\op}}$ is piecewise syndetic.
-Assuming $d\in\IN$ witnesses the fact that $\Im{\bar{\op}}$ is piecewise syndetic, define, for all $i\in[d]$, $X_{i}$ to be the set
+If $A=A_{1}\cup\cdots\cup A_{n}$, then there exists $i\in[n]$ such that $A_{i}$ is piecewise syndetic. \end{theorem} In the next proposition, we show that the image of arbitrary linear combinations of operators is not piecewise syndetic. \begin{proposition} Let $\bar{\op}$ be a tuple of $k$ operators.
+Then $\Imp(\bop)$ is not piecewise syndetic. \end{proposition} Before giving a proof of Proposition \ref{proposition-image-op}, let us show how it is used to prove Theorem \ref{theorem-cover-z}. \begin{proof}[Proof of Theorem \ref{theorem-cover-z}] Since $a+d\IN$ is piecewise syndetic, if it were covered by sets of the form $z+\Imp(\bop)$, then one of them would also be piecewise syndetic, by Brown's Lemma.
+But this would imply that a set of the form $\Imp(\bop)$ is piecewise syndetic since any translate of a piecewise syndetic set is again piecewise syndetic.
+This contradicts Proposition \ref{proposition-image-op}. \end{proof} We will need the following lemma. \begin{lemma} Let $\op_{1},\ldots,\op_{k}$ be operators and $e\in\IN^{>0}$.
+Let $X_{e}$ be the set $\{a\in\Imp(\bar{\op})\mid \exists a'\in\Imp(\bar{\op}), |a-a'|=e\}$.
+Then there exist a finite set $Z$ of integers such that